HSC Economics Question Paper Solution 2024 | Maharashtra Board (Download Free PDF)

 iii) General Equilibrium Analysis

 Macroeconomics deals with the behaviour of large aggregates and their functional relationship.
-General Equilibrium deals with the behaviour of demand, supply and prices in the whole economy.
+General Equilibrium deals with the behaviour of demand, supply, and prices in the whole economy.

 iv) Interdependence

-Macro analysis takes into account interdependence between aggregate economic variables, such as income, output, employment, investments, price level etc. For example, changes in
+The macro analysis takes into account interdependence between aggregate economic variables, such as income, output, employment, investments, price level etc. For example, changes in

 the level of investment will finally result into changes in the levels of income, levels of output, employment, and eventually the level of economic growth.